 How does ring topology work?

-- When token arrives at the destination node, the data is removed by the destination node and token is free to carry the next data.
+- When token arrives at the destination node, the data is removed by the destination node and the token is free to carry the next data.

 Advantage of RING Topology